cyberark/conjur/docs/tour.md

 Here is a typical policy file.
 Save this file as `conjur.yml`:

 {% include policy-file.md policy='tour' %}

+Here's an screencast of the first part of this tour, showing how to start the container, setup the environment, and create a file in the container using `nano`:

+<script type="text/javascript" src="https://asciinema.org/a/128514.js" id="asciicast-128514" async></script>

 {% include toc.md key='loading' %}